Gastroschisis repairAbdominal wall defect repair

-The surgeon will wait until your baby is stable enough to have surgery.
-This may take a 7 to 10 days.
+After your baby is born, the surgeon will wait until your baby is stable enough to have surgery.
+This may take 7 to 10 days.
 During this time, a plastic pouch called a silo will be used to return most of your baby's intestines and other organs into the belly.

-- The surgeon will examine your baby's intestine (bowel) closely for signs of damage or other birth defects.
-Unhealthy parts will be removed, and the healthy edges will be stitched together.
+- The surgeon examines your baby's intestine (bowel) closely for signs of damage or other birth defects.
+Unhealthy parts are removed.
+The healthy edges will be stitched together.

-- The surgeon will place all abdominal organs that are outside the belly back into the belly.
+- The organs that are outside the belly are placed back into the belly.

-- The opening in the wall of the belly will be repaired, if possible.
+- The opening in the wall of the belly is repaired, if possible.